aniketddeshmukh/ai-interviewer/README.md

 - **Live Chat & Transcripts:** All interactions are recorded and available for review.
 - **Elegant, Responsive UI:** Beautiful, glassmorphic design with gradients and modern effects.
 - **Status & Timer:** Monitor your interview status and elapsed time at a glance.
-- **Secure & Scalable:** Built with best practices for security and scalability.
 - **Azure Storage Integration:** Interview documents are securely uploaded to Azure Storage after each session.

 ---